Unlawful Use of a Weapon

 If you are a resident of Illinois and you own a gun and you do not have an FOID card, you are violating the law and can be charged and convicted of an Unlawful Use of a Weapon (UUW) crime.
 Most of the time, if you had an FOID card and you were not properly transporting a gun and the gun was unloaded, you will be charged with a misdemeanor UUW.What is an Aggravated UUW in Illinois?

 Aggravated UUW is a much more serious criminal offense in Illinois.
 You can be guilty of an Aggravated UUW in Illinois if you do not have an FOID card and a Conceal and Carry Permit and you are arrested for carrying a loaded gun on your person or in your car.
 Many out-of-state residents who are spending time in Illinois do not understand that while it may be legal in their home state to carry a gun they must comply with the strict Illinois gun laws or else they will be facing a UUW or Aggravated UUW charge in Illinois.
-Even Illinois residents that have a valid FOID card end up getting arrested and charged with a new UW simply because they did not realize that their FOID card had expired.
-Not knowing that your FOID card had expired is not a defense to a UUW or Aggravated UUW in Illinois.What is the Penalty for a UUW or Aggravated UUW in Illinois?
+Even Illinois residents that have a valid FOID card end up getting arrested and charged with a UUW simply because they did not realize that their FOID card had expired.
+Not knowing that your FOID card had expired is not a defense to a UUW or Aggravated UUW charge in Illinois.What is the Penalty for a UUW or Aggravated UUW in Illinois?

-A misdemeanor UUW in Illinois is a class A misdemeanor which carries a maximum punishment of up to one year in jail and a fine up to $2,500.
-You can get Court Supervision or Conditional Discharge for a UUW in Illinois.
-An Aggravated UUW in Illinois is a class 4 felony which carries a potential jail sentence of one to three years.
-Most prosecutors are unwilling and unable to enter into meaningful negotiations for any agreements that call for anything less than jail time when it comes to a UUW or and Aggravated UUW charge.
-This is true in Cook County, DuPage County and Kane County.
+A misdemeanor UUW in Illinois is a class A misdemeanor which carries a maximum punishment of up to one-year in jail and a fine up to $2,500.
+Pursuant to 750 ILCS 5/5-6-1 (c) you cannot get Court Supervision for a Misdemeanor UUW in Illinois.
+A finding of guilty for a misdemeanor UUW will result in a criminal conviction which will remain on your criminal record.Aggravated UUW in Illinois is a class 4 felony which carries a potential jail sentence of one to three years in prison.
+Most prosecutors are unwilling and unable to enter into meaningful negotiations for any agreements that call for anything less than jail time when it comes to a UUW or an Aggravated UUW charge.
+This is true in Chicago, Cook County, DuPage County, Kane County, and Lake County.
 The intense public and media focus on gun crimes in Illinois has caused many prosecutors to take a very hard line approach when it comes to UUW and Aggravated UUW cases in Illinois.
 As a result, a criminal charge of UUW or Aggravated UUW in Illinois must be taken seriously and fought very hard because the potential consequences can be very severe.Effective and Experienced Criminal Defense Lawyer for UUW and Aggravated UUW Charges in Illinois